 As a business owner and particularly if you have staff, you may never realise that you have an unhappy customer until you get a bad review.

-Receiving a bad review or bad feedback gives you opportunity to rectify the situation and perhaps create the happiest customer you have ever had.
+Receiving a bad review or bad feedback gives you the opportunity to rectify the situation and perhaps create the happiest customer you have ever had.
 An unhappy customer can quickly be turned into your biggest advocate because you took the time to listen to their problem and fixed it.

 If you don’t receive bad feedback or a negative review you may be in a position where an unhappy customer tells people.
 Some unhappy customers are known to tell more people than happy customers do.
-This is not ideal, as you have not control over it at all.
+This is not ideal, as you have no control over it at all.

 - Embrace the negatives and make them positives